edadma/petalui/packages/docs/public/docs/dropdown.md

 **Import:** `import { Dropdown } from 'asterui'`

-Supports both compound pattern and data-driven `items` prop.
+Supports both compound pattern and data-driven `menu` prop.

-**Simplified API:** When using a Button or any interactive element as the only child (or with `items` prop), you can omit the `Dropdown.Trigger` wrapper.
+**Simplified API:** When using a Button or any interactive element as the only child (or with `menu` prop), you can omit the `Dropdown.Trigger` wrapper.
 The element will automatically be treated as the trigger.

 ## Examples